asherber/MailmanSharp/MailmanSharp/New Mailman Features.md

   and deleting the old address.
 (LP: #266809)

 ### 2.1.19
-- [ ] There is a new list attribute 'subscribe_auto_approval' which is a list of email addresses and regular expressions matching email addresses whose subscriptions are exempt from admin approval.
+- [x] There is a new list attribute 'subscribe_auto_approval' which is a list of email addresses and regular expressions matching email addresses whose subscriptions are exempt from admin approval.
 (LP: #266609)

-- [ ] Added real name display to the web roster.
-(LP: #266754)
+- [x] Added real name display to the web roster.
+(LP: #266754)      *I don't see this on my server*

-- [ ] There is a new list attribute dmarc_wrapped_message_text and a
-  DEFAULT_DMARC_WRAPPED_MESSAGE_TEXT setting to set the default for new lists.
+- [x] There is a new list attribute dmarc_wrapped_message_text and a DEFAULT_DMARC_WRAPPED_MESSAGE_TEXT setting to set the default for new lists.
 This text is added to a message which is wrapped because of dmarc_moderation_action in a separate text/plain part that precedes the message/rfc822 part containing the original message.
 It can be used to provide an explanation of why the message was wrapped or similar info.

-- [ ] There is a new list attribute equivalent_domains and a
-  DEFAULT_EQUIVALENT_DOMAINS setting to set the default for new lists which in turn defaults to the empty string.
+- [x] There is a new list attribute equivalent_domains and a DEFAULT_EQUIVALENT_DOMAINS setting to set the default for new lists which in turn defaults to the empty string.
 This provides a way to specify one or more groups of domains, e.g., mac.com, me.com, icloud.com, which are considered equivalent for validating list membership for posting and moderation purposes.

-- [ ] There is a new DEFAULT_SUBSCRIBE_OR_INVITE setting.
-Set this to Yes
-  to make the default selection on the admin Mass Subscriptions page Invite rather than Subscribe.
-(LP: #1404511)

-- [ ] There is a new list attribute in the Bounce processing section. bounce_notify_owner_on_bounce_increment if set to Yes will cause Mailman to notify the list owner on every bounce that increments a list member's score but doesn't result in a probe or disable.
+- [x] There is a new list attribute in the Bounce processing section. bounce_notify_owner_on_bounce_increment if set to Yes will cause Mailman to notify the list owner on every bounce that increments a list member's score but doesn't result in a probe or disable.
 There